techmahedy/laravel-backup/README.md

-This package will take backup you mysql database automatically via cron job.
+This package will take backup your mysql database automatically via cron job.

 ## Installing laravel-backup